 Windmill Point Lighthouse is the northernmost of the Lake Champlain Lighthouses.
 By drawing a line between the light at Windmill Point and the light at Isle La Motte, a mariner could guide his vessel through a clear channel in the upper narrows of the lake, avoiding numerous reefs and rocks.

 In 1891, a summer kitchen was added to lighthouse, an old barn was removed, and a new barn and a fence were built.

-The fifth and final keeper of Windmill Point Lighthouse was Edward Hill, who was born at Isle la Motte Lighthouse where his father, Wilbur Hill, was serving as keeper.
-Edward Hill served at Windmill Point from 1908 until 1931, when the lighthouse was replaced by an acetylene light displayed from a black steel skeletal tower with a white tank house at its base that was relocated from Crown Point, New York.
+The fifth keeper of Windmill Point Lighthouse was Edward Hill, who was born at Isle la Motte Lighthouse where his father, Wilbur Hill, was serving as keeper.
+Edward Hill served at Windmill Point from 1908 until at least 1921.
+In 1931, the lighthouse was eplaced by an acetylene light displayed from a black steel skeletal tower with a white tank house at its base that was relocated from Crown Point, New York.
 The lighthouse property, minus the half-acre surrounding the skeletal tower, was transferred to the U.S. Customs Service for use in the battle against rum-runners on Lake Champlain during prohibition.

 Windmill Point lighthouse was subsequently sold to the public and eventually purchased by Lockwood “Lucky” Clark in 1963, after he stumbled into the owner of the lighthouse while walking on the point with his wife.
 At that time, it was just another house.
 The modern enthusiasm for lighthouses was still years away.

 Lucky told Emil Bayer, who had purchased the lighthouse in 1949 and resided in Connecticut, that he was welcome to come back and visit the lighthouse, and he did just that a few years later after his wife had passed away.
 During his stay over Memorial Day, Emil met Erika, Lucky’s sister, and ended up marrying her in 1968.